cy-xu/cosmic-conn/README.md

   $ cosmic-conn -m ground_imaging -e SCI -i input_dir
 ```

 This command launches a generic `gorund_imaging` model to detect cosmic rays.
 It reads data from the SCI extention in a FITS file and process all files in the input_dir.
-We also provide the `NRES` model for CR detection in spectroscopic data and the `HST_ACS_WFC` model for space-based imaging data.
-More models for space-based data available at [deepCR](https://github.com/profjsb/deepCR).
+We also provide the `NRES` model for CR detection in spectroscopic data and the `HST_ACS_WFC` model for Hubble ACS/WFC imaging data.
+You could also find more Hubble Space Telescope CR detection and inpainting models trained by [deepCR](https://github.com/profjsb/deepCR).

 ## Python APIs